xhuliokondakciu/InteractiveDataVisualization/README.md

 ### Creating the database

 The project uses Entity Framework code first approach for managing the database.
-To create the database first put the correct connection string into the project Web.config in the root of KGTMachineLearningWeb.
+To create the database first put the correct connection string into the project Web.config in the root of DataVisualization.

 Then open the project into Visual Studio and open Package Manager Console.
-In the console select as default project KGTMachineLearningWeb.Context.
+In the console select as default project DataVisualization.Context.
 Into the console type **update-database** and press enter.

 ![Package manager console in Visual Studio](./PackageManagerConsole.PNG)